issavejdani/idram-money-transfer/README.md

 ![enter image description here](https://user-images.githubusercontent.com/10261553/205441377-69e813f2-b231-40a7-9711-7fe544b208d9.png)

  2. Choose your payment methoed.
 You have multiple options.
 You can transfer:
-	a.
-To other bank cards
+ - To other bank cards
-	b.
-To other IDBank accounts
+ - To other IDBank accounts
-	c.
-To other Idram accounts
+ - To other Idram accounts

 ![Screen Shot 2022-12-03 at 16 38 35](https://user-images.githubusercontent.com/10261553/205441405-65402a4e-b6a0-468f-8862-c1dbac90291f.png)

 ## Transfer